 Members are now more actively participating in a range of benchmark social and community customary events, and family decision-making processes.
 100% of leprosy-affected people are now participating in weddings!

 Furthermore, addressing gender equality and human rights issues continue to be a core feature of all Chittagong People-led Development Project activities.
-By the end of 2015, females constituted nearly 78% of membership and were fully involved in savings and in the implementation of small-scale income-generating activities.
+By the end of 2015, females constituted nearly 78% of the membership and were fully involved in savings and in the implementation of small-scale income-generating activities.

 'We are united -- and we are strong when we are working together.
 We can help each other during difficult times.
 We can plan our future together,’ says a field officer.